 That's why marriages break up.
 They go home and they're just as mad when they talk to their wife as they are at the office.
 It kinds of go with being a leader that you just are not easily thwarted.
 You're not easily restrained until you get to the goal.
 Anger plays a part.

-That was true of Peter in John 18.
-Here comes the say 500 people, including the Roman soldiers, to take Jesus.
+That was true with Peter in John 18.
+Here comes the say, 500 people, including the Roman soldiers, to take Jesus.
 Remember we covered that last time.
-They come into the garden, as John records it, and they're going to take Jesus captive and Peter gets angry at the thought of that.
-Pulls out his sword and starts into the crowd.
-The first guy in line is named Malchus, the servant of the High Priest, he takes a swing at his head, misses his head, he ducks, he loses an ear.
+They come into the garden, as John records it.
+And they're going to take Jesus captive and Peter gets angry at the thought of that, pulls out his sword and starts into the crowd.
+The first guy in line is named Malchus, servant of the High Priest.
+He takes a swing at his head, misses his head.
+He ducks, he loses an ear.
 He's just one ear into the crowd.
 This is not rational.
-This is 500 people and many of them are Roman soldiers armed to the teeth, they were skilled fighters.
+This is 500 people and many of them are Roman soldiers armed to the teeth.
+They were skilled fighters.
 The Lord reaches over and gives Malchus an ear.
 You would think that would have created some conversation among the people.
 Apparently it didn't, they were so resolute.
 And the Lord says, "Put your sword away, Peter," this is not how you deal with these things.
-"You live by the sword, you'll die by it, put it away, this is not the plan."
+"You live by the sword, you'll die by it, put it away.
+This is not the plan."

-Peter lost his temper at that point, he was so angry at what was going to happen that he went into an irrational conduct.
+Peter lost his temper at that point.
+He was so angry at what was going to happen that he went into an irrational conduct.
 He needed to learn to restrain himself.
 He did.
-First Peter 2 again, verse 21, "Christ suffered," he's looking at the cross and Christ's suffering, in the middle of the verse, "Christ suffered for you leaving you an example for you to follow in His steps."
+First Peter 2 again, verse 21, "Christ suffered," he's looking at the cross and Christ's suffering, middle of the verse, "Christ suffered for you leaving you an example for you to follow in His steps."
 Sometimes we have to suffer.
 Sometimes we have to be taken captive.
 Sometimes we have to be put in prison.
 Sometimes we have to be executed.
-And he says in the case of Christ, He set an example because He was suffering though, verse 22, He committed no sin, nor was any deceit found in His mouth...and he's borrowing words from Isaiah 53.
+And he says in the case of Christ, He set an example because He was suffering though, verse 22, He committed no sin, nor was any deceit found in His mouth, and he's borrowing words from Isaiah 53.
 He was innocent.

 Jesus said to him, "Well, if I don't wash you, you don't have a part with Me."
 Jesus said, "If I don't do this, our relationship is over."

-A spiritual leader like Peter had to be submissive, restrained, humble, loving, compassionate, and one more...courageous.
+A spiritual leader like Peter had to be: submissive, restrained, humble, loving, compassionate, and one more, courageous.
 In the end you must have courage to be a spiritual leader because you're going to have opposition, true?
-The kingdom of darkness is set against the kingdom of light, lies are set against the truth, Satan is set against God, the demons are set against the holy purposes of Christ.
-And so there's going to be difficulty when you go...Jesus said to Peter, "When you go now and feed My sheep," in John 21, "you go and shepherd My sheep and feed My lambs, I just want to tell you this, you're going to die.
-You've done what you've wanted, you put your own coat on, you went were you wanted but” in John 21 He says to him, “you're going to go and somebody is going to tie you up, take you where you don't want to go and you're going to die.
+The kingdom of darkness is set against the kingdom of light.
+Lies are set against the truth.
+Satan is set against God.
+The demons are set against the holy purposes of Christ.
+And so there's going to be difficulty when you go...Jesus said to Peter, you know, "When you go now and feed My sheep," in John 21, "you go and shepherd My sheep and feed My lambs, I just want to tell you this, you're going to die.
+You've done what you've wanted, you put your own coat on, you went where you wanted but” in John 21, He says to him, “you're going to go and somebody is going to tie you up, take you where you don't want to go and you're going to die.
 This is the death you're going to die to glorify Me."